HaleTom/reinforcement_learning_specialisation_notes/03-Function-approximation/notes/wk1.md

 Some algorithms are also not designed for temporally correlated data, making them a poor choice for RL where this is always the case.

 TD methods introduce the bootstrapping problem: targets depend upon our current estimates, and both continually change.
-There is no "ground truth" label as a target, and the examples also change.
+There is no unchanging "ground truth" label as a target.

 We need methods which work well with:
 * online updating